melbyyy/NumGen/README.md

 <h2>1.
 Install Python Interpreter </h2>

-To run a python script you need to install python!
-Let's [download](https://www.python.org/) python.
+To use NumGen ➕ we need to install Python 🐍!
+Let's [download](https://www.python.org/) Python from [python.org!](https://www.python.org/).
 If your are a windows user, click the button encircled in red.

 [![installing on Windows](./images/installing_on_windows.png)](https://www.python.org/)